 - Maintain smooth and even breathing.

-There are several variations of the bird dog exercise that you can do when you want to mix up your routine.
+There are several variations of the bird dog exercise you can do when you want to mix up your routine.
+Feel free to modify the exercise for a bit of variety or to make it more difficult.
 Here are a few to try:

 Weighted bird dog